alisafaya/neurocache/README.md

 ## TODO

 - [ ] Benchmark the implementation and identify bottlenecks.
-- [ ] Test save and load pre-trained weights with the adapters.
 - [ ] Add support for more models and for grouped query attention (for Mistral and Larger LLaMA models).
-- [ ] Add chunked storage function for generation (enables processing prompts of arbitrary length).
+- [ ] Add chunked storage function for generation (enables faster processing for long prompts).
 - [ ] Add support for masking padding tokens in the cache (required for global cache only).